itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 Currently working on a tech startup which promotes the upliftment of consciousness
+🔭 Building Existence, a tech startup which promotes maintainence and advancement of consciousness

-🚀 Into Metaverse, AI & IOT
+🚀 Into AI, IOT & Metaverse

-💬 Ask me about anything you want ;)
+💬 Don't ask me anything ;)

 😄 Pronouns: He/Him/His